thobiasn/steam-server-monitor/README.md

 ## About
+Simple game server monitor, for situations where you don't have a control panel.
 Monitor your steam game servers.
+Should not be used in production.

 ## Installation
+Add your servers to `config.py`

 ### Docker
 `docker build -t steam-server-monitor .`